Skip to main content

 Septic Services in McKinney, TX

 McKinney is the county seat of Collin County and one of the fastest-growing cities in the country, now topping 230,000 residents.
-The EPA estimates that roughly one in five U.S. households relies on septic systems, and Collin County is no exception.
-While newer McKinney neighborhoods are connecting to city sewer, thousands of homes in unincorporated Collin County still depend on septic, from older subdivisions dating back to the 1980s to brand-new construction along the US 380 corridor where sewer lines haven't arrived yet.
+The historic downtown square sits at the center, but explosive suburban growth stretches in every direction, especially along the US 380 corridor.
+While newer McKinney neighborhoods are connecting to city sewer, thousands of homes in unincorporated Collin County still depend on septic, from older subdivisions dating back to the 1980s to brand-new construction where sewer lines haven't arrived yet.

 Collin County's growth puts pressure on septic systems across the board.
 Aging systems in established neighborhoods need repairs and pumping, while new builds along US 380 and east toward Princeton are going in on septic because sewer infrastructure hasn't caught up.
 Here's what McKinney-area homeowners need to know.